Dawning of a New Era in Gravitational Wave Data Analysis: Unveiling Cosmic Mysteries via Artificial Intelligence -- A Systematic Review: Parameter Estimation

 While point estimates are invaluable for quick insights, a deeper understanding of source properties necessitates the exploration of the full posterior distribution.
 To this end, several \ac{DL} models have been proposed:

-\paragraph{Flow-based Models:} Flow-based architectures, which are known for their ability to model complex distributions (\Cref{fig:mcmc}), have been a popular choice for density estimation and posteriors. \citet{green_gravitational-wave_2020} and \citet{shen_statistically-informed_2022-2} first demonstrated the efficacy of these models in \ac{GW} \ac{PE} by proposing toy models for the low-dimensional parameter sub-space of \ac{BBH}, then \citet{green_complete_2021} exteneded the work to the full parameter space of \ac{BBH} and evaluated on GW150914.
+\paragraph{Flow-based Models:} Flow-based architectures, which are known for their ability to model complex distributions (\Cref{fig:mcmc}), have been a popular choice for density estimation and posteriors. \citet{green_gravitational-wave_2020} and \citet{shen_statistically-informed_2022-2} first demonstrated the efficacy of these models in \ac{GW} \ac{PE} by proposing toy models for the low-dimensional parameter sub-space of \ac{BBH}, then \citet{green_complete_2021} extended the work to the full parameter space of \ac{BBH} and evaluated on GW150914.
 Subsequently, \citet{wang_sampling_2022-1} accelerated the convergence speed by intergrating domain knowledge into prior distribution.
 Recently, \citet{dax_real-time_2021,dax2022group,dax_neural_2023,wildberger_adapting_2023-2,williams_importance_2023-1,williams_nested_2021-1,bhardwaj_peregrine_2023} have further refined these models, showcasing their performance on a variety of \ac{GW} events.
-Wong \textit{et al.} \cite{wong_constraining_2021-2,wong_automated_2022,wong_fast_2023} developed a \texttt{Jax}-based framework for rapid \ac{PE}.
+Wong \textit{et al.} \cite{wong_constraining_2021-2,wong_automated_2022,wong_fast_2023} developed a \texttt{Jax}-based \cite{jax2018github} framework for rapid \ac{PE}.
 The ability of these models to capture the nuances of the posterior distribution, especially in scenarios with complex degeneracy, has been a key factor in their success.
-Furthermore, the computational efficiency of these models, coupled with their ability to generate samples, has been instrumental in addressing the challenges of traditional \ac{PE} methods Now \texttt{DINGO}\footnote{\url{https://github.com/dingo-gw/dingo}} has been used in the \ac{LIGO} data analysis pipeline.
+Furthermore, the computational efficiency of these models, coupled with their ability to generate samples, has potential in addressing the challenges of traditional \ac{PE} methods.

 \paragraph{Conditional Variational Autoencoders (CVAE):} Another promising avenue is the use of CVAE.
 As demonstrated by \citet{gabbard_bayesian_2022} and \citet{green_gravitational-wave_2020}, CVAEs, by conditioning on observed data, can generate samples that align closely with the true posterior distribution, offering a probabilistic perspective on source parameters.